shreshth3000/Vision-SSL/README.md

 </p>

 **The MAE loss and accuracy curves are comparatively much smoother, representing stable pretraining and convergence.
-Similar performance at lower compute costs are the benefits of using the MAE here, along with other specialised tasks like image restoration.**
+It displays lower performance, albeit at lower compute costs which are the benefits of using the MAE here, along with other specialised tasks like image restoration.**

-> **Both Models display similar results, with SimCLR performing slightly better, albeit against an lightweight MAE that has been trained for fewer epochs due to computational limits.**
+> **BSimCLR performs better against a lightweight MAE that has been trained for fewer epochs due to computational limits.**